bsaxen/simuino/trunk/README.txt

 4.3  Logs

      Most functions in the Arduino reference library will be displayed.
-     Every line has two index: loop number, pseudo-time-elapsed.
+     Every line has two index: loop number, pseudo-time-elapsed, i.e steps/instructions.
-     The log-text can be customized to be more readable for the specific appliaction, se 6 below.
+     The log-text can be customized to be more readable for the specific appliaction, see chapter 6 below.

 4.4  Message